tom-simpson19/Classification-ECG-Data-Deep-Neural-Networks/README.md

 # Introduction

-The project focuses on comparing three different neural networks in order to
+The project focuses on comparing three different neural networks in order to classify ECG datasets into abnormal or normal heart-rates.
+The selected Neural Networks to use were: Inception, LSTM and ResNet-50.

-The two datafiles prbdb_normal and ptbdb_abnormal need to be uploaded into Dataset2 prior to runnin.
+Questions which will be answered.

+1. Which neural networks produce the highest classification metrics when classifying the ECG data?

+2. Can the most accurate neural network be considered the most reasonable to use?